2003 FA Cup final: Southampton

 Like Arsenal, as a Premier League club, Southampton received a bye into the third round.
 Their opening match was a 4–0 win against fellow league club Tottenham Hotspur.
 A goal by defender Michael Svensson and three from Jo Tessem, Anders Svensson and James Beattie in the second half was the second straight victory against Tottenham, having beaten them on New Year's Day in the league.
 In the fourth round, Southampton was drawn at home to First Division club Millwall on 25 January 2003.
 The visitors took the lead through striker Steve Claridge but were denied victory.
 90 seconds from the end of the match as Southampton striker Kevin Davies scored from a rebounded shot.
 In the replay, midfielder Matthew Oakley scored twice for Southampton (one in both halves) either side of a Steven Reid equaliser for Millwall.

 Southampton's fifth round match was against Norwich City at home on 5 February 2003.
-Two goals in the space of three minutes, scored by Svensson and Tessem was enough to take the team into the quarter-finals.
+Two goals in the space of three minutes, scored by Anders Svensson and Jo Tessem was enough to take the team into the quarter-finals.
 Southampton defender Claus Lundekvam was pleased with the win and said following the match: "When you get to this stage in the competition you have to believe you can win it."
 The club then faced Wolverhampton Wanderers at home in the following round.
 Former Wolves player Chris Marsden gave Southampton the lead right in the 56th minute and with nine minutes remaining of normal time, the team added a second goal when Jo Tessem's shot took a deflection off Paul Butler's legs to go inside the goal net.
 The victory meant Southampton reached the semi-finals of the FA Cup for the first time in 17 years.
 At Villa Park, Southampton played First Division team Watford on 13 April 2003.
 Brett Ormerod opened the scoring two minutes before half time and set up the second goal which saw the ball being taken over the line by Watford defender Paul Robinson.
 Despite Marcus Gayle scoring a late header to half the scoreline Southampton won the match.